Lemoncode/webpack-by-sample/version 4/00 intro/01 boilerplate/README.md

 - Now we can click on the html file and see our small piece of code up and running.

 - There's still one thing to take into account: what if we are using generators or promises?
-If we are working on old browsers we are going to have an issue it won't work,we need to setup polyfills, let's check how this work.
+If we are working on old browsers we are going to have an issue it won't work, we need to setup polyfills, let's check how this work.

 - First we will need to install _@babel/polyfill_